 Stop in for a complete guided tour of our living museum.
 From cellar to attic, journey through the mansion while learning history, architecture, and its many former residents, including Malinda and other the resident ghosts!

-Visitors are welcome on Sundays April through November, 1-4pm (excluding holidays).
+Visitors are welcome April through November on Sundays, 1-4pm (excluding holidays).

-During October we offer exclusive evening hours for our popular Candlelight Tours.
+During October we offer evening hours for our popular Candlelight Tours.
 Click here for details.

 The history of the Van Horn Family is both a fascinating and classic American story: A pioneer family who earned riches from dreams and hard work, yet lived through plenty of hardships and heartaches.
 This can also describe their homestead, which was built by the first Van Horn to settle in Niagara County.